claytonjwong/small-talk/README.md

 * Its nice to meet someone involved in ____.
 * It was thoughtful to introduce me to ____.
 Thanks.
 * I appreciate your effort to include me in the conversation.
 Its tough being new and you made it easier for me.

+## Chapter 11: The Conversational Ball is in Your Court

+Conversations are filled with opportunities, and it is our responsbility to initiate them and keep them going.